MJastro95/frb-pulse-finder/README.md

 Pulse finder is a collection of python executables and scripts that searches for single pulses from fast radio bursts with a known dispersion measure.
 The main executable pulse_find.py works by taking an autocorrelation function of the intensity data located in a PSRFITS or filterbank file, and comparing that autocorrelation function to what would be expected from noise to detect candidates.

+Specifically, it takes the mean of the autocorrelation function in a rectangular range (which we refer to as *boxcars*) around the central lag, using various widths and heights.
+The value obtained for the mean is then normalized by subtracting the expected value of the mean and dividing by the standard deviation.
+The resulting normalized value is referred to as the signal-to-noise ratio of the ACF for that particular boxcar.
+Candidates are then found by recording signal-to-noise ratios which exceed a threshold level as specfied on the command line, and the best-fit boxcar is determined as the one which maximizes the ACF signal-to-noise ratio for a given chunk of data.

 Written using python 3.7.6, although any version of python3 should probably work.